KaviruGunaratne/zadu/README.md

 ```
-The above code snippet demonstrates how to visualize local pointwise distortions using CheckViz and Reliability Map plots.
+The above code snippet demonstrates how to visualize local pointwise distortions using CheckViz and Reliability Map plots, where the results are shown below.

 ![mnist_1:7](https://github.com/hj-n/zadu/assets/37105201/7c6dc8d7-59c5-48fd-92a5-186e1e44597a)